-Give thanks and celebrate the day in a state rich in cultural diversity, eclectic food, and delightful people.
-From the best places to grab your poultry, to the sweetest pie shops around, here are some ideas to make your Thanksgiving a memorable one.
+Give thanks and celebrate the up and coming 2022 holiday season in a state rich in cultural diversity, eclectic food, and delightful people.
+From the best places to grab your poultry to the sweetest pie shops around, here are some ideas to make your Thanksgiving a memorable one.

 This casual lounge is a little like being at home in your living room.
 Comfortable couches create intimate areas for quiet conversation, a light snack and an exotic cocktail…just what’s in order before the hubbub of Thanksgiving Day.
 Order an Anasazi Manhattan, made with Anasazi Colkegan Single Barrel Whiskey, Carpano Antica, Angostura Bitters and a plate of pork belly steamed buns served with black currant jam, cucumber, pickled carrot and cilantro as a precursor to your turkey day meal.

 As the only town in the country with pie in its name, a stop here is a must before the big day.
 What a great conversation opener: “So, I got my pies in Pie Town.
 Where did yours come from?”
 The Pie-O-Neer is the place in town to pick up pies, literally the only place.
 There are, of course, the standard Thanksgiving favorites, pecan, cherry, pumpkin, but if you want to make a statement take a walk on the wild side and grab a New Mexico apple with green chile and pine nuts, apple cranberry crumb or chocolate chess with red chile.
 Sugar free and gluten free available, plus a few take-and-bake fruit pies.